 Winton’s books for children and teenagers include the series of three books about the 13 year old Lockie Leonard.
 The first book in the series, LOCKIE LEONARD HUMAN TORPEDO won the Western Australia Premier’s Award for Children’s Fiction.
 It was adapted for the stage by Paige Gibbs and toured nationally with great success.
 LOCKIE LEONARD LEGEND, the most recent in the series, won the Family Award for Children’s Literature.
 Goalpost Pictures have made two television series based on the books.

 In 2001 Tim’s novel, DIRT MUSIC, was published to considerable critical acclaim and impressive reviews.
 The book was shortlisted for the 2002 Man Booker Prize and won the 2002 Miles Franklin Award, the West Australian Fiction Award and the Christina Stead Award for Fiction.

-Tim Winton’s most recent novel BREATH won the 2009 Miles Franklin Award, making him the only Australian writer to have won this award four times.
+Tim Winton’s novel BREATH won the 2009 Miles Franklin Award, making him the only Australian writer to have won this award four times.
 BREATH was published by Penguin Group Australia in 2008 and went on to be published in USA, Canada, UK, the Netherlands, France, Germany, Italy, Brazil, Romania and Slovenia and other countries.
 Film rights have been optioned by Simon Baker (The Mentalist) and Mark Johnston.